jwe4ec/ma-networks/README.md

     oa           2661  2679  -18
     rr           1185  1183    2
     ```
+  - Although `imagery_prime` table has `prime` condition, no table has CBM condition
+    - Perhaps could be derived from `trial_dao` table by computing proportion of
+    positive scenarios (see `positive` column)
 - **No participant table**
 - **DASS-21-AS table**
   - Session column at screening has only `ELIGIBLE` values